 Expand a section below to learn how to replace a lost Office 2010 product key.

-If you lost your product key but have a valid proof of purchase, see I want to talk to a human at the bottom of this page.
+If you lost your product key but have a valid proof of purchase, see Contact support about your product key at the bottom of this page.
 Microsoft support may be able replace your product key or provide other options.